 The History Gallery is a small museum, so it’s a great destination to add to your afternoon.
 Your tour will take about an hour to complete, and admission is free.
 The interactivity of the exhibit will keep everyone engaged – even the kids.

-Our vacation condos in Captiva are within walking distance of the Captiva Memorial Library and History Gallery.
+Our Captiva Island vacation condos are within walking distance of the Captiva Memorial Library and History Gallery.
 Whether you’re traveling solo or with your loved ones, the gallery is well worth the visit to learn more about Captiva, its people and its history.